Codecademy/docs/content/react/concepts/routing/routing.md

 React Router is a third-party library that allow components to be used as routed endpoints on an application.
 This library comes in three packages:

-- react-router (for core functionality)
+- `react-router`: For core functionality
-- react-router-native (React Native version)
+- `react-router-native`: React Native version
-- react-router-dom (recommended for web applications)
+- `react-router-dom`: Recommended for web applications

 Install with `npm`: